-A theological work by Al-Sāhib Ibn Abbād who promoted the teaching of onotheism constitutes one of the central doctrines of Islam.
-The notion is again and again voiced in the Qur'ān, for example in sūra 112 (entitled "Sincere Religion") which, in the translation of Arthur Arberry, reads "Say: 'He is God, One (aḥadun)'.
+Monotheism constitutes one of the central doctrines of Islam.
+The notion is again and again voiced in the Qur'ān; thus, for example, Sura 112 (entitled "Sincere Religion") reads, in the translation of Arthur Arberry, "Say: 'He is God, One (aḥad).
 God, the Everlasting Refuge, who has not begotten, and has not been begotten, and equal to Him is not any one."
 While initially it was apparently mostly a refutation of pre-Islamic polytheism in Arabia, the text was later on interpreted as primarily directed against the Christians.

-Muˈtazilī theology throughout Būyid territories and beyond, this manuscript from a Cairo Geniza store room is a testimony to the impact of al-Sāhib's be made of the movement of the Almohads-"Almohads" being the Latinized rendering for al-Muwahhidūn, i.e., those who professed the unconditional unity of God (tawḥīd)-a Berber dynasty that ruled a region extending from al-Andalus to Tunisia during most of the twelfth and part of the thirteenth century.
-The notion of tawhīd is also central to the doctrinal thought of Ibn 'Abd al-Wahhāb (1703-92), a Ḥanbalī scholar from central Arabia whose theological vision was put into practice as a result of his allegiance with the central-Arabian amīr Muḥammad b.
-Sa'ūd, the founder of the Wahhābī-Sa'ūdī state that eventually resulted in the modern state of Saudi Arabia, a country that has been instrumental in spreading the ideas of Ibn 'Abd al-Wahhāb far beyond its borders.
-Taking his cue from the thirteenth century neo-Ḥanbalite theologian Ibn Taymiyya (1263-1328), Ibn 'Abd al-Wahhāb drew a distinction between tawḥīd al-rubūbiyya, the affirmation that God is the sole creator of the world, and tawḥīd al-ulūhiyya or tawḥīd al-'ibāda, the notion that God is the sole object of worship according to the divine law.
-Another central feature of tawhīd according to
+The (post-Qur'anic) Arabic term for monotheism is tawhid.
+The frequent use of the root w-b-d in the self-appellation of numerous Islamic groups throughout the centuries up until the modern period indicates the central position the concept occupies in the self-perception of Muslim believers.
+Mention should be made of the movement of the Almohads-"Almohads" being the Latinized rendering of al-Muwahhidun, that is, those who professed the unconditional unity of God (tawhid)-a Berber dynasty that ruled a region extending from al-Andalus to Tunisia during most of the twelfth century and part of the thirteenth.
+The notion of tawhīd is also central to the doctrinal thought of Ibn 'Abd al-Wahhāb (1703-1792), a Hanbalī scholar from central Arabia whose theological vision was put into practice as a result of his alliance with the central-Arabian amīr Muhammad b.
+Sa'ūd, the founder of the Wahhābī-Sa^cūdī state that eventually resulted in the modern state of Saudi Arabia, a country that has been instrumental in spreading the ideas of Ibn 'Abd al-Wahhāb far beyond its borders.
+Taking his cue from the thirteenth-century neo-Hanbalī theologian Ibn Taymiyya (1263-1328), Ibn 'Abd al-Wahhāb drew a distinction between tawhīd al-rubūbiyya, the affirmation that God is the sole creator of the world, and tawhīd al-ulūhiyya or tawhīd al-'ibāda, the notion that God is the sole object of worship according to the divine law.
+Another central feature of tawhīd according to Ibn 'Abd al-Wahhāb is Islamic unity, and any kind of sectarianism or diversity is therefore to be rejected.
+During the twentieth century, Islamic activists increasingly singled out the notion of tawhīd as the one defining doctrine of Islam, a development that was perhaps ushered in by the publication in 1897 of Muḥammad 'Abduh's (1849-1905) renowned Risālat al-Tanḥīd.
+Considering tanḥīd the main organizing principle of human society, numerous activist organizations and Islamist parties adopted the term, including the Dār al-Tawhīd ("Abode of unity"), a Shi'i organization in the Gulf region; the Sunni Ḥarakat al-Tawḥīd ("Unity movement") in Palestine; and the Hizb-ut Tawhid ("Party of unity") in Bangladesh.